bencw12/sourdough-mod/README.md

 # sourdough-mod
-Adds the Sourdough food item to Minecraft.
+Adds the sourdough food item to Minecraft 1.12.2